 - a.
 Arrest and Rights of an Arrested Person

 - b.
-Provision for Bail under the Code
+Provision for Bail and bond.

 - c.
 Process to Compel Appearance of Person

 - d.
 Process to Compel Production of Things

 - e.
 Condition Requisites for Initiation of Proceeding

 - f.
 Complaint to Magistrate

 - g.
 Commencement of Proceeding before Magistrate